Ultimate St. John Real Estate Investing Guide for 2026

 Foreclosure Laws

-Investors are required to know the state’s laws concerning foreclosure prior to buying notes.
-Many states require mortgage paperwork and some use Deeds of Trust.
-A mortgage requires that you go to court for permission to foreclose.
-You simply need to file a public notice and start foreclosure process if you’re working with a Deed of Trust.
+Note investors should understand the state's laws concerning foreclosure before investing in mortgage notes.
+They'll know if the state requires mortgages or Deeds of Trust.
+A mortgage requires that you go to court for permission to start foreclosure.
+You only have to file a public notice and start foreclosure steps if you are working with a Deed of Trust.

 Mortgage Interest Rates

-Purchased mortgage loan notes come with a negotiated interest rate.
-Your mortgage note investment return will be impacted by the mortgage interest rate.
-No matter the type of investor you are, the note’s interest rate will be important to your calculations.
+Purchased mortgage notes have an agreed interest rate.
+Your mortgage note investment profits will be impacted by the mortgage interest rate.
+Interest rates affect the plans of both types of mortgage note investors.

 Demographics